Translated by MATCHA_En

 Adults (junior high school students and up) - 1,100 Yen, Seniors (over 60 years of age) and Children (3 years old to elementary school students) - 500 Yen

-One day free ticket (admission to amusement park and all-you-can-ride on park attractions): Adults (junior high school students and up) - 3,300 Yen, Seniors (over 60 years of age) and Children (3 years old to elementary school students) - 2,800 Yen
+One day free ticket (admission to the amusement park and all-you-can-ride on park attractions): Adults (junior high school students and up) - 3,300 Yen, Seniors (over 60 years of age) and Children (3 years old to elementary school students) - 2,800 Yen

 This park which centers around a wooded area is comprised of ponds and swamps, and marshy areas and grasslands.
 Inside the park there is a cycling course, a full-course athletic facility, a water park and many other facilities that allow parents and children to enjoy themselves.
 In the fall season, visitors can enjoy looking at an illumination that lights up the sky in the colors of autumn.